zilverline/sequent/docs/docs/getting-started.md

 $ cd blog
 ```

-We can see the `blog` directory was generated with a number of files and folders that form the basic structure of a sequent application:
+We can see the `blog` directory was generated with a number of files and folders that form the basic structure of a Sequent application:

 ```bash
 $ ls -1